 The morning is free to wander the lush grounds of our hotel and reflect on the experiences of the last 11 days.
 Together with new close friends we will check out of our resort and transfer to Victoria Falls Airport to board our flight to Johannesburg.
 We will arrive in mid-afternoon, in time to transfer to evening flights home, or wherever your paths may lead you.
 And as your flight home takes off and you take your last look at South Africa, remember the people, the wildlife and the unique natural features of that landscape that have given you memories that you can savor for a lifetime.

-Our three-night pre-trip tour brings us to Cape Town in style.
-Plan to fly into Johannesburg Airport, and then be transferred to Pretoria for an evening to rest and relax on our own.
-We’ll spend tonight at a lovely Pretoria hotel, and in the morning we’ll board the Blue Train in time for an 8:30 am departure.
+Head to Cape Town in style!
+Plan to fly into Johannesburg Airport, and then be transferred to Pretoria for an evening to rest and relax.
+In the morning we’ll board the Blue Train early, in time for an 8:30 am departure.
 We’ll stop for an included excursion to the Kimberley Open Air Mine in the afternoon.
 All meals, high tea, and dinner are included on the train, with jacket & tie for men and elegant evening wear for women as suggested dinner attire.
-We’ll arrive in Cape Town the next day around noon, and transfer to our hotel, where we will have time to freshen up before meeting the rest of the group.
+We’ll arrive in Cape Town the next day around noon, and transfer to our hotel.

 Please contact us for pricing for arrival via Blue Train.

 We are preparing a 6-night extension for more wildlife viewing at a variety of luxurious tented camps and lodges in Botswana.
 Please contact us for custom pricing for this unique safari experience.